STOP, DROP & GO

 As a result, from the beginning of November we are re-introducing the Walk to School initiative, promoted by UK charity Living Streets, to all children in Reception to Year 2.
 This is a county-wide campaign, encouraging both children and adults to take more physical exercise and to reduce the number of cars outside schools at busy times.

 Children will earn a 'footprint' badge if they walk to school every Wednesday each month.
-We appreciate that this is not always possible, however you could park your car at either the Methodist Church on Shrewsbury Street/Clive Road or in the OVERFLOW carpark located at the Youth Centre on Drayton Grove (not the Youth Centre car park itself) and walk the 'last stretch'.
+We appreciate that this is not always possible, however you could park your car at the Methodist Church on Shrewsbury Street/Clive Road and walk the 'last stretch'.

 For children who do not have an opportunity to walk to school to earn their badges, you can walk with them around the perimeter of the main school playground, therefore participating in the physical activity.